 Resurrection Man is a film that has been set against the insane activity that was going on in Northern Ireland between the 1960s and 1990s (The Troubles), where random violence and murders were being conducted against innocent members of the public by roving street gangs in the name of sectarian activity.
 The film is loosely based on the activities of the Shankhill Butchers, a gang led by the charismatic Lenny Murphy who roamed Belfast between 1975 and 1982, abducting and killing random Catholics.
 Although the killings continued after, Murphy and the principals were arrested in 1979 and sentenced to 42 life sentences for a total of nineteen murders.
 There are fascinating portraits of this period to be found in Neil Jordan’s first film Angel (1982) and the documentary Elephant (1989).

-The film stars Stuart Townsend who has since gone onto become a rising international star in films like Queen of the Damned (2002) and The League of Extraordinary Gentlemen (2003) and assorted US tv wor.
+The film stars Stuart Townsend who since went on to become a rising international star in films like Queen of the Damned (2002) and The League of Extraordinary Gentlemen (2003) and assorted US tv wor.
 Whereas both Queen of the Damned and The League of Extraordinary Gentlemen have tended to cast Townsend as a foppish, impossibly handsome pretty boy of ambiguous sexuality, Resurrection Man instead plays into a surly, dangerous sex appeal.
 With his native Irish accent to the fore, walking with a pouty swagger, his eyes dangerously lidded, even a vampiric black coat, Townsend projects a dangerous presence that pierces right off the screen.
 It is a part where he gets to project a whole lot more and engage in far more real acting than any of his Hollywood mainstream roles have ever allowed him to do.
 There is also an excellent performance from the always reliable Brenda Fricker as Townsend’s mother.